esmodules/openid-implicit-grant/README.md

 The library does not implement any state management.
 You need to implement this yourself.

-relies on localStorage for state for the claims, and sessionStorage for temporary state for the nonce and state parameters required in the authorisation URL.
+The library implements validate of the `state` and `nonce` of the request and `id_token` return from the OpenID provider.

-You will need to implement your own state for the OpenID auth options.
 This library _does not validate the JWT_ returned using Implicit Grant.
 It is recommended this is done server side by whatever service your app is using.

 ## Basic usage